Thyroid Health Part VII: 4 Essential Nutrients

 There are many foods that are naturally rich in selenium, most notably brazil nuts.
 If you are following The Myers Way® Thyroid Connection or Autoimmune Protocol, I recommend avoiding nuts for the first 30 days and then adding them back in if you can tolerate them.
 Fortunately, meats, fish, and shellfish are also high in selenium, so there are plenty of opportunities to maintain sufficient levels of selenium through your diet.
 To ensure that you maintain sufficient selenium levels, I also recommend supplementing your diet with at least 200 mcg of selenium, either from a high-quality multivitamin or a thyroid support supplement.

-The Importance of Zinc in Thyroid Health
+Zinc And Thyroid Health

 Like selenium, zinc plays a role in the enzyme needed to convert T4 to T3.
 Zinc is also necessary to trigger your hypothalamus’ thyroid hormone receptors, meaning that without enough zinc, your hypothalamus can’t accurately gauge thyroid hormone levels to increase production when levels are low.
 Because of these two factors, studies have linked zinc deficiency with decreased thyroid production and hypothyroidism.2